 Political and economic structures in emerging market countries may be undergoing significant evolution and rapid development, and these countries may lack the social, political and economic stability characteristic of more developed countries.
 In such a dynamic environment, there can be no assurance that any or all of these capital markets will continue to present viable investment opportunities for the Fund.
 In the past, governments of such nations have expropriated substantial amounts of private property, and most claims of the property owners have never been fully settled.
 There is no assurance that such expropriations will not reoccur.
 In such an event, it is possible that the Fund could lose the entire value of its investments in the affected market.
 As a result, the risks described above, including the risks of nationalization or expropriation of assets, may be heightened.
 In addition, unanticipated political or social developments may affect the value of investments in these countries and the availability to the Fund of additional investments.
-The small size and inexperience of the securities markets in certain of these countries.
+The small size and inexperience of the securities markets in certain of these countries and the limited volume of trading in securities in these countries may make investments in the countries illiquid and more volatile than investments in Japan or most Western European countries.